back to home

 Progression through the Years

 Boys intending to take mathematically challenging subjects at Tertiary level need to study the algebra and statistics that are in the external exams.
-For this reason we encourage all boys in senior school to be in the "external" Maths courses – called 11MATE and 12MATE – provided they can handle them.
-For the most part this is determined by their ability with Algebra (and related areas such as graphing and trigonometry) but also dependent to some extent on their literacy.
+For this reason we encourage all boys in senior school to be in the "external" Maths course at Year 12 – called 12MATE – provided they can handle it.
+Entry to this is determined by their ability with Algebra (and related areas such as graphing and trigonometry) in Year 11, but also dependent to some extent on their literacy.
+So even though there are only 5 credits requiring decent Algebra, students need to do better than just "Achieve" in Algebra and Graphing.

 Once on the "internal track" it is very difficult to leave, and quite a few boys who would like to sit Year 13 Statistics cannot take it because they were previously doing the Internal courses and do not have the required knowledge of algebra and graphing.
 That said, it is better to pass an internal course than to fail an external one.